bruderstein/PythonScript/docs/source/scintilla.rst

    See Scintilla documentation for `SCI_GETMARGINCURSORN <http://www.scintilla.org/ScintillaDoc.html#SCI_GETMARGINCURSORN>`_

+.. method:: editor.setMarginBackN(margin, back)

+   Set the background colour of a margin.
+Only visible for SC_MARGIN_COLOUR.

+   See Scintilla documentation for `SCI_SETMARGINBACKN <http://www.scintilla.org/ScintillaDoc.html#SCI_SETMARGINBACKN>`_

+.. method:: editor.getMarginBackN(margin) -> tuple

+   Retrieve the background colour of a margin

+   See Scintilla documentation for `SCI_GETMARGINBACKN <http://www.scintilla.org/ScintillaDoc.html#SCI_GETMARGINBACKN>`_

+.. method:: editor.setMargins(margins)

+   Allocate a non-standard number of margins.

+   See Scintilla documentation for `SCI_SETMARGINS <http://www.scintilla.org/ScintillaDoc.html#SCI_SETMARGINS>`_

+.. method:: editor.getMargins() -> int

+   How many margins are there?.

+   See Scintilla documentation for `SCI_GETMARGINS <http://www.scintilla.org/ScintillaDoc.html#SCI_GETMARGINS>`_

 .. method:: editor.styleClearAll()

    Clear all the styles and make equivalent to the global default style.